-Delicate situations like raising performance issues with a team member require more thought and preparation than one may think.
-Like most workplace matters, you must ensure you make the right decision for your business while also treating underperformers respectfully and honestly.
+Delicate situations like raising underperformance issues with a team member require more thought and preparation than one may think.

 What is underperformance?

 Underperformance is when an employee’s work is below the required standards expected from the company.
 For example:

 - The work they complete is of poor quality or below expectations

 - They fail to keep up with their performance targets or professional goals

 - They consistently miss deadlines or have absenteeism problems

 - They are not able to contribute to their team’s work (if that’s required by their role)